Share Secrets for Privacy: Confidential Forecasting with Vertical Federated Learning: Framework

-\bemph{Training. }To start, the active party initiates by pre-processing the output and determines parameters like the auto-correlations and partial auto-correlations of the series (line \ref{ln:procseries}).
-As illustrated in \autoref{fig:preprocessing}, these are then used to generate a polynomial for SARIMAX or ARTs (line \ref{ln:genpoly}).
-As illustrated in \autoref{fig:secretsharing}, the features and outputs are then secretly shared and transformed into lagged design matrices (line \ref{ln:transform}), like in \autoref{eq:realignment}.
+\bemph{Training. }The active party initiates by pre-processing the output and determines parameters like the auto-correlations and partial auto-correlations of the series (line \ref{ln:procseries}) to identify the time lags of the autoregressive and moving average terms in eq.\eqref{eq:sarimax}.
+As shown in \autoref{fig:preprocessing}, these are then used to generate a polynomial for SARIMAX or ARTs (line \ref{ln:genpoly}).
+As illustrated in \autoref{fig:secretsharing}, the features and outputs are then secretly shared and transformed into lagged design matrices (line \ref{ln:transform}), like in eq.\eqref{eq:realignment}.
 All parties then follow decentralized training protocols, \hyperref[alg:alg2]{Algorithm 2} or \hyperref[alg:alg3]{Algorithm 3} to train a distributed model.
 Training is illustrated in \autoref{fig:training}.

 \bemph{Privacy-preserving inference. }During inference (\autoref{fig:inference}), the final prediction exists as a distributed share (line \ref{ln:localpredict}), which is aggregated on the requesting party (line \ref{ln:aggpredict}).
-Since the result is computed as a distributed share, the outputs are not produced by a sole party, which makes the inference \textbf{serverless}.
+Since the result is computed as a distributed share, the outputs are not tied to a particular party.